bklogic/devcontainer/README.md

 ### Register Service Builder with Dev Server

-Registering the Service Builder with the Dev Server creates and connects the Service Builder with a workspace on the Dev Server.
+Registering the Service Builder with the Dev Server creates and connects the Service Builder to a workspace on the Dev Server.

 - Click the `Applications` bar, then the `more` icon `...`, and select `Register Builder`.